-OBJECTIVE: To determine plasma drug concentrations after IV administration of a bolus followed by continuous rate infusion (CRI) of sodium benzylpenicillin and ceftiofur sodium to healthy adult horses.
+Objective: To determine plasma drug concentrations after IV administration of a bolus followed by continuous rate infusion (CRI) of sodium benzylpenicillin and ceftiofur sodium to healthy adult horses.

-ANIMALS: 6 Thoroughbred mares (3 to 9 years old; mean ± SD body weight, 544 ± 55 kg) with no history of recent antimicrobial treatment.
+Animals: 6 Thoroughbred mares (3 to 9 years old; mean ± SD body weight, 544 ± 55 kg) with no history of recent antimicrobial treatment.

-PROCEDURES: Horses were used in 2 experiments conducted 14 days apart.
+Procedures: Horses were used in 2 experiments conducted 14 days apart.
 For each experiment, horses were housed individually in stables, and catheters were placed bilaterally in both jugular veins for drug administration by CRI (left catheter) and for intermittent collection of blood samples (right catheter).
 Synovial fluid samples were obtained from carpal joints following ceftiofur administration to evaluate drug diffusion into articular spaces.

-RESULTS: Plasma concentrations above accepted minimum inhibitory concentrations for common pathogens of horses were achieved within 1 minute after bolus administration and remained above the minimum inhibitory concentration for 48 (ceftiofur) or 12 (benzylpenicillin) hours (ie, the duration of the CRI).
+Results: Plasma concentrations above accepted minimum inhibitory concentrations for common pathogens of horses were achieved within 1 minute after bolus administration and remained above the minimum inhibitory concentration for 48 (ceftiofur) or 12 (benzylpenicillin) hours (ie, the duration of the CRI).
 Mean synovial fluid ceftiofur free acid equivalent concentrations were approximately 46% (range, 25.4% to 59.8%) of plasma concentrations at the end of infusion.

-CONCLUSIONS AND CLINICAL RELEVANCE: Compared with intermittent bolus administration, the loading dose and CRI used less drug but maintained high plasma concentrations for the duration of infusion.
+Conclusions and Clinical Relevance: Compared with intermittent bolus administration, the loading dose and CRI used less drug but maintained high plasma concentrations for the duration of infusion.
 By use of pharmacological parameters derived in this study, a loading dose of 2.5 mg/kg and CRI of 200 μg/kg/h should achieve plasma ceftiofur concentrations of 4 μg/mL; a loading dose and CRI of 1.3 mg/kg and 2.5 μg/kg/h, respectively, should achieve plasma benzylpenicillin concentrations of 2 μg/mL.

 |Item Type:||Refereed Article|

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Biomedical and Clinical Sciences|

-|Research Group:||Pharmacology and Pharmaceutical Sciences|
+|Research Group:||Pharmacology and pharmaceutical sciences|

-|Research Field:||Pharmaceutical Sciences|
+|Research Field:||Pharmaceutical sciences|

-|Objective Group:||Other Health|
+|Objective Group:||Other health|

-|Objective Field:||Health not elsewhere classified|
+|Objective Field:||Other health not elsewhere classified|

-|Author:||Jacobson, GA (Dr Glenn Jacobson)|
+|UTAS Author:||Jacobson, GA (Associate Professor Glenn Jacobson)|

-|UTAS Author:||Pirie, A (Mr Adam Pirie)|
+|UTAS Author:||Pirie, AD (Mr Adam Pirie)|

 Repository Staff Only: item control page